jameshyojaelee/AbGen/docs/RESULTS.md

 All metrics originate from `outputs/real_data_run/checkpoints/best.pt`, reproduced via `scripts/reproduce_all.sh`.
 Append new rows or update numbers as fresh experiments land; keep this table synchronized with the README snapshot.

+**Perplexity definition:** All reported perplexities are MLM perplexities computed on masked tokens (default 15% mask rate), not autoregressive next-token perplexity.

 ## Simple Baseline Comparisons

 ### Publication Figures Pipeline